-The DOI for an article remains fixed over the article’s lifetime, whereas its location and other metadata may change.
+The DOI for an article remains fixed over its lifetime, whereas its location and metadata may change.
 Therefore, referring to an online article by its DOI provides more stable linking than simply referring to it by its URL.
 If its URL changes, the publisher only needs to update the metadata for the DOI to link to the new URL.

 Plagiarism is defined as using another’s work, words or ideas without attribution or permission and representing them as one’s own original work.
 Plagiarism may take many forms, ranging from major plagiarism (the copy-and-paste of large amounts of text) to minor plagiarism without dishonest intent (e.g. when an author uses parts of an introduction from an earlier paper) and even self-plagiarism (the re-use of significant, identical or near-identical portions of one’s work without citing the original version).

 PELJ/PER subscribes to plagiarism detection software, and all contributions submitted to the journal will be scanned to verify originality.
-All cases of suspected or alleged plagiarism will be considered seriously and on an individual basis.
+All cases of suspected or alleged plagiarism will be considered seriously and individually.

 At least two scenarios are possible: